RagingWire announces full acquisition, executive changes, growth plans

 On Wednesday, Adams said RagingWire has “rapid, rapid expansion plans.”

-He said that includes RagingWire “actively pursuing” more building space in Silicon Valley, Chicago and the New York/New Jersey market.
+He said that includes RagingWire “actively pursuing” more building space in Silicon Valley, Chicago and the New York and New Jersey market.

 With the acquisition of all RagingWire shares, NTT will put the cap on a blockbuster local merger first announced in October 2013.